jwb4335/corporate_finance_and_reality/README.md

 Lastly, results for Table A8.I were produced using Stata Version 16.
 See "Code/Lintner_Regressions.txt" for details.

-The data used to produce the results in the paper are nearly all proprietary, so is thus not included.
+The data used to produce the results in the paper are nearly all proprietary, so are thus not included.